 4. Grief & Loss

-Grief resulting from loss, such as divorce or the death of a loved one, can trigger depression for individuals already at risk.
+Grief resulting from loss, such as the death of a parent, friend, or pet, can trigger depression for individuals already at risk.
 It is important to note that not all sadness that results from grief can be classified as depression.
 Grief crosses over to depression when the feelings of sadness are constant rather than intermittent, when a person has trouble participating in activities of daily living, or when they start viewing themselves as worthless.

 5. Rumination